My other sisters and I found my little brother, who is eight years old, on inappropriate websites. He does not know that we saw him.

 In this counseling answer:

-•Try to install some sort of filter with a password that will prevent him from viewing it.
+Try to install some sort of filter with a password that will prevent him from viewing it.

-•Suggest to your parents that they only allow him to view the internet at a certain time when there are other family members in the home monitoring what he is viewing.
+Suggest to your parents that they only allow him to view the internet at a certain time when there are other family members in the home monitoring what he is viewing.

-•Try to use the internet with him and show him the wholesome and fun websites that you can use together.
+Try to use the internet with him and show him the wholesome and fun websites that you can use together.

-•Explain to him why he should not be looking at such inappropriate websites.
+Explain to him why he should not be looking at such inappropriate websites.

-I am also curious also as to why you don’t want your parents to know that your brother has been viewing the sites he has.
+I am also curious as to why you don’t want your parents to know that your brother has been viewing these sites.
 Is it out of fear that they will punish him severely?